anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   an authenticated self-contained object for requesting the LDevID certificate.

-  For transporting the certificate enrollment request and response messages, the TLS channel established between pledge and registrar is RECOMMENDED to use.
+  For transporting the certificate enrollment request and response messages, the (D)TLS channel established between pledge and registrar is RECOMMENDED to use.
   To this end, the enrollment protocol, the pledge, and the registrar need to support using the existing channel for certificate enrollment.
   Due to this recommended architecture, typically the pledge does not need